isorna/dropcommander/docs/en/dzc/rules/transports.md

 ## Transport Values

 All Transports and units which can be transported have a Transport value in their stat sheet.
-There are two types of value: **Requirement** and **Capacity.** Capacity denotes what kind of unit can be transported by the Transport.
+There are two types of value: **Requirement** and **Capacity**.
+Capacity denotes what kind of unit can be transported by the Transport.
 Requirement denotes what a unit needs in order to be transported.

 Requirement is shown by a solid symbol, and Capacity value is shown by an outlined symbol. **Any unit that has the outlined Capacity symbol is counted as a Transport,** and follows all the rules in this section.